vista-art/fragmentcolor/docs/api/targets/texture_target/hidden/texture_js.md

-# TextureTarget::texture() — JS/web
+# TextureTarget::texture() (JS/web)

 Returns a [`Texture`](https://fragmentcolor.org/api/texture/texture) handle for the offscreen render target.

-Use this to bind the texture as a shader uniform — for example when rendering a post-processing pass that reads the output of a previous render step.
+Use this to bind the texture as a shader uniform, for example when rendering a post-processing pass that reads the output of a previous render step.

 This is a web-specific binding because on WASM the texture handle is needed